 A large study that involved over 29,000 patients was conducted using these procedures.
 The results (Andrade & Feinstein 2003) are remarkable.
 For a wide range of problems, such as specific phobias, panic disorders, post-traumatic stress disorders, acute stress disorders, and anxiety-depressive disorders this method was deemed successful by independent evaluation in 76% of the subjects.
 Also, in this category were a variety of painful emotional states including grief, guilt, anger shame, jealousy, rejection, and other painful memories.
 These techniques also seemed to help impulse control disorders and cravings.
 These researchers noted that most of the treatments did not require the special protocols developed by Callahan (1995), rather they found that for most disorders one sequence sufficed.

-Fear, anger, grief, depression, anxiety, aggression, cravings and other emotions represent a complex neurophysiological response that involves both cortical and subcortical systems.
+Fear, anger, grief, depression, anxiety, aggression, cravings, and other emotions represent a complex neurophysiological response that involves both cortical and subcortical systems.
 There are many ways to alter these systems.
-These methods include the psychotherapies, phamacotherapies, yoga, meditation, electro-convulsive shock, acupuncture, hypnosis, psychosurgery, EMDR, stem cell implantation, biofeedback, systematic desensitization, neuroloinguistic programming and others.
-We make the assumption that the mind is what the brain produces and therefore these methods must variously affect the brain’s electrical activity, the concentration of neurochemicals, the threshold to neuronal activation and the neural connections that are available.
-By its effects we judge that TFT calls forth similar responses.
+These methods include the psychotherapies, pharmacotherapies, yoga, meditation, electro-convulsive shock, acupuncture, hypnosis, psychosurgery, EMDR, stem cell implantation, biofeedback, systematic desensitization, neuro-linguistic programming, and others.
+We make the assumption that the mind is what the brain produces and therefore these methods must variously affect the brain’s electrical activity, the concentration of neurochemicals, the threshold to neuronal activation, and the neural connections that are available.
+By its effects, we judge that TFT calls forth similar responses.

 A neurobiological model should be able to explain several characteristics of this therapy.
 Firstly, why is it necessary to activate the distress before it can be treated?
 Secondly, why is the treatment specific, that is, if an individual has a snake phobia and an elevator phobia these problems need to treated separately?
 Thirdly, why does the same protocol work for many different problems?
 Fourthly, why does the distress appear to diminish during tapping as measured by a decreasing SUD?
 Fifthly, what is the transduction event that converts tapping into a biological event in the brain?
 Lastly, how does this treatment produce a rapid and sometimes permanent change in an individual’s response to the distressful thought?